LeisureLink/gce-inventory/README.md

 `all` tells ansible which hosts to run the module on.

-`-i inventory` tells ansible to use the inventory located in the `inventory` directory that we created above.
+`-i inventory` tells ansible to use the inventory located in the `inventory` directory.
+If you have other static or dynamic inventories in the `inventory` directory, those will be run too!
 You may also refer to the script directly, such as `-i inventory/gce.sh`.

-`-m setup` tells ansible to run the `setup` module on each host.
+`-m setup` tells ansible to run the `setup` module.
 Ansible's `setup` module interrogates the host and constructs lots of useful host variables; it is a good module to use to see if things are working right.

 NOTE: You also must supply [required options when running this command](#user-content-required-options).